UK house price latest 2024: what's happening to property values near you

 Land Registry has the most comprehensive data regarding housing stock, and it provides a handy regional breakdown of house prices across the UK.

-This data takes slightly longer to compile so isn't quite as up-to-date as that of the other property indices – its latest prices cover up to August 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.
+This data takes slightly longer to compile so isn't quite as up-to-date as the other property indices – its latest prices cover up to October 2024 – but it nonetheless provides an interesting insight into how areas are faring relative to each other.

-In the 12 months up to that point, prices increased in every single region.
+In the 12 months up to that point, prices increased in every region.

-The Northern Irish housing market continues to prove the most buoyant by some distance, with prices rising a remarkable 6.4%.
+The Northern Irish housing market has proved the most buoyant over that period, with prices rising a remarkable 6.2%, followed by Scotland (5.5%).

-At the other end of the scale, the South West was the worst-performing area with prices rising by just 0.8% in the year to August.
+At the other end of the scale, London saw prices trickle upwards by just 0.2% in the 12 months to October.

 See the table below for a full breakdown of prices by region.